The magazine is planning an article on how he has "benefited commercially" from partnerships.

 Marcus Rashford's defending his charity partnerships following claims he's "benefited commercially" from his campaigning.

 Just heard @spectator are planning to run a story on me tomorrow about how I have benefitted commercially in the last 18 months…To clarify, I don’t need to partner with brands.
-I partner because I want to progress the work I do off the pitch and…(1)— Marcus Rashford MBE (@MarcusRashford) July 20, 2021
+I partner because I want to progress the work I do off the pitch and…(1)— Marcus Rashford (@MarcusRashford) July 20, 2021

 The Manchester United forward said on Twitter last night that The Spectator magazine's running a story about it.